 Eliminate Fruit Fly Breeding Grounds

 The key to preventing fruit flies is to not attract them in the first place, so keeping your kitchen and dining area clean and free of potential fruit fly breeding grounds will go a long way in stopping an infestation before it begins.
-Some tips:
+Here are some tips:

 You can buy fruit fly traps or make your own, and either way, they should be effective.
 One of the most common traps is the cider vinegar trap:

-- Tip: No plastic wrap or aluminum foil?
+Tip: No plastic wrap or aluminum foil on hand?
 Take several pieces of paper and roll them into funnels (taping the sides of each funnel so they don’t unravel), then place a funnel into each glass.
 Flies will be able to get in, but not out.